Degrees & Certificates

 |Total Units in the Major||38|

 *IGETC for CSU only.
 Please see a counselor for questions.

-See the Las Positas College California State University General Education-Breadth for STEM or the Intersegmental General Education Transfer Curriculum (for CSU) for STEM patterns for a listing of areas and courses.
+See the Las Positas College Intersegmental General Education Transfer Curriculum (for CSU) for STEM pattern for a listing of areas and courses.
 Double counting courses in GE and the major is permissible.
 The number of units that may be double counted will depend on the entry point to the degree program and the optional course(s) taken.
-Consult with an adviser or a counselor to plan the courses necessary to achieve your academic goal
+Consult with an adviser or a counselor to plan the courses necessary to achieve your academic goal.